In any story of relationship breakdown, there’s always a moment where someone recalls things have ‘stopped feeling right.’

 “Sometimes, of course, we can be spot on about what’s happening because the facts are clear – lying, not returning calls, not where they are meant to be, nastiness, disrespect.”

-And while our suspicions may lead to us deciding there is another person involved, Karen says it’s equally possible and likely that an emotional disconnect or distance is causing the mess.
+And while our suspicions may lead to us deciding there is another person involved, Karen says it’s equally possible and in fact, quite likely, that an emotional disconnect or distance is really causing the mess.

 How to repair emotional disconnection